techiediaries/techiediaries/_posts/2020/angular-9/node-chat/2020-06-05-textarea-keydown-focusin-events.md

         return l;
       }

-We simply loop through the array and we compare the ID of the current message with the read cursor position that was previously stored in the `readPosition` variable.
+We simply loop through the TypeScript array and we compare the ID of the current message with the read cursor position that was previously stored in the `readPosition` variable.

 Next, update the `sendMessage()` method to set the read cursor position after the user sends a message: